pgroonga/pgroonga.github.io/reference/create-index-using-pgroonga.md

 #### How to customize normalizer {#custom-normalizer}

-Specify `normalizer='${NORMALIZER_NAME}'` for customizing normalizer.
-Normally, you don't need to custom normalizer.
+You can use the following parameters to customize normalizer.
+Normally, you don't need to customize normalizer.

+  * `normalizers`: The default normalizers that are used when the following parameters aren't used.

+    * Since 2.3.1.

+  * `normalizer`: Same as `normalizers`.
+This is deprecated since 2.3.1.

+  * `full_text_search_normalizer`: Normalizer that is used for full text search index when `normalizers_mapping` doesn't specify normalizer for the index target.

+  * `regexp_search_normalizer`: Normalizer that is used for regular expression search index when `normalizers_mapping` doesn't specify normalizer for the index target.

+  * `prefix_search_normalizer`: Normalizer that is used for prefix search index when `normalizers_mapping` doesn't specify normalizer for the index target.

+  * `normalizers_mapping`: You can specify normalizer for the specified index target.

+    * Since 2.3.1.

-You can disable normalizer by specifying `normalizer=''`.
+You can disable normalizer by specifying empty value such as `normalizers=''`.
 If you disable normalizer, you can search column value only by the original column value.
 If normalizer increases noise, it's useful.

 Here is an example to disable normalizer: